EnzymeML/enzymeml-specifications/specifications/enzymeml.md

   - Description: Unique identifier of the author.
   - Term: schema:identifier

-### AbstractSpecies
+### Protein (schema:Protein)

-This object is used to inherit basic attributes common to all species used in the data model.
+This objects describes the proteins that were used or formed over the course of the experiment.

 - __name__
   - Type: string
   - Term: schema:name
-- __vessel_id__
-  - Type: Identifier
-  - Term: schema:identifier
-- init_conc
-  - Type: float
-  - Description: Initial concentration of the species prior to the start of a potential reaction.
-  - Term: OBO:PATO_0000033
-- unit
-  - Type: string
-  - Description: Unit of the intital concentration.
-  - Term: OBO:UO_0000051
 - __constant__
   - Type: boolean
-- uri
-  - Type: string
-- creator_id
-  - Type: string
-  - Term: schema:identifier
+  - Default: False

-### Protein [_AbstractSpecies_] (schema:Protein)

-This objects describes the proteins that were used or formed over the course of the experiment.

 - __sequence__
   - Type: string
   - Description: Amino acid sequence of the protein
   - Term: OBO:GSSO_007262
+- vessel_id
+  - Type: Identifier
+  - Term: schema:identifier
 - ecnumber
   - Type: string
   - Description: EC number of the protein.